 The books that became cult—and counterculture—favourites in the iconoclastic 1960s and early 1970s can be divided into two categories:

 1. Those that were written during and for that period, such as Stranger in a Strange Land, Catch 22, One Flew over the Cuckoo's Nest, The Harrad Experiment, Slaughterhouse Five, and Zen and the Art of Motorcycle Maintenance.

-2. Those that had been written earlier but became popular in this period, like The Hobbit, Lord of the Rings, The Little Prince, The Doors of Perception, Steppenwolf and everything else by Herman Hesse.
+2. Those that had been written earlier but became newly popular in this period, like On the Road, The Hobbit, The Little Prince, The Doors of Perception, Steppenwolf, Damian and everything else by Herman Hesse.

-Of course I am exaggerating this distinction.
-There's a great deal of overlap between the categories and not all the works mentioned can be summed up so succinctly.
-But The Little Prince does fall squarely into the latter group.
-It may be the simplest, most primitive representation of this viewpoint.
+Of course I am exaggerating.
+Not all the works mentioned can be summed up so succinctly.
+But The Little Prince does fall squarely into this latter group.
+It may be the simplest, most primitive representation of the countercultural spiritual viewpoint.

-The simplicity perhaps comes from its supposedly being written for children.
+The simplicity perhaps comes from it supposedly being written for children.
 I don't know if this is true.
-I doubt the characters and storyline would be particularly entrancing for kids compared to other entertainments today.
+I doubt the characters and storyline would be particularly entrancing for kids compared to other modern entertainments.

 It is also quite simply written, which is always a plus for readers of any age.

 But The Little Prince is not really for kids.
 Rather it's intended to encourage adults to be like kids.

 I'm not going to get into the book's ideas.
 Frankly they bore me.
 It's healthy to look at life from various perspectives, including the naïve view, to shake up and question one's own assumptions about what is important.
 But I doubt this viewpoint provides an ongoing guide to living, as its most fanatical fans seem to believe.
 Or once seemed to believe.